Real Estate Lingo Decoded

 Encumbrance: anything that affects title to a property, such as loans, leases, easements, or restrictions.

-Equity: an owner's financial interest in a property; calculated by subtracting the amount still owed on the mortgage loon(s)from the fair market value of the property.
+Equity: an owner's financial interest in a property; calculated by subtracting the amount still owed on the mortgage loan(s) from the fair market value of the property.

 Escrow: funds held in an account to be used by the lender to pay for home insurance and property taxes.
 The funds may also be held by a third party until contractual conditions are met and then paid out.

-Escrow Account: a separate account into which the lender puts a portion of each monthly mortgage payment; an escrow account provides the funds needed for such expenses as property taxes, homeowners insurance, mortgage insurance, etc.
+Escrow Account: a separate account into which the lender puts a portion of each monthly mortgage payment.

 Estate: the ownership interest of a person in real property.
 The sum total of all property, real and personal, owned by a person.

 Exclusive Listing: a written contract giving a real estate agent the exclusive right to sell a property for a specific timeframe.
-These type of listing generally don't appear on the MLS system.
+These types of listings generally don't appear on the MLS system.

-Expropriation : the taking of property without the consent of an "owner" by an "expropriating authority" in the exercise of its statutory powers.
-The expropriating authority (the Federal, provincial or municipal governments or any person empowered by statute to expropriate land) must pay compensation to the owner for the land taken.
+Expropriation: the taking of property without the consent of an "owner" by an "expropriating authority" in the exercise of its statutory powers.

 First Mortgage: the mortgage with first priority if the loan is not paid.